backstage/backstage/packages/core-components/api-report.md

   | 'breadcrumbTitle';

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "HeaderIconLinkRow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function HeaderIconLinkRow(props: Props_5): JSX.Element;

-// Warning: (ae-missing-release-tag) "HeaderIconLinkRowClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type HeaderIconLinkRowClassKey = 'links';

 // Warning: (ae-forgotten-export) The symbol "HeaderLabelProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "HeaderLabel" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function HeaderLabel(props: HeaderLabelProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "HeaderLabelClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type HeaderLabelClassKey = 'root' | 'label' | 'value';

 // Warning: (ae-forgotten-export) The symbol "HeaderTabsProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "HeaderTabs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function HeaderTabs(props: HeaderTabsProps): JSX.Element;

-// Warning: (ae-missing-release-tag) "HeaderTabsClassKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type HeaderTabsClassKey =
   | 'tabsWrapper'